stagenow/docs/edge/source/stagingprofiles.md

 * [Review](../stagingprofiles?Review) - The Review section presents all setting information entered in the Config and Deployment sections in a single page.
 The administrator can add comments, complete the profile, or return to any setting to update it.

-* [Publish](../stagingprofiles?Publish) - The Publish section allows the administrator to select the method of delivery (linear bar codes, PDF417 bar codes, and/or NFC tags) for the completed profile, as well as test, publish, and stage the profile.
+* [Publish](../stagingprofiles?Publish) - The Publish section allows the administrator to select the method of delivery (linear bar codes, PDF417 bar codes, NFC tags, or Audio file) for the completed profile, as well as test, publish, and stage the profile.

 ### Profile States
 As you progress through the Wizard, the top right corner of the window reflects the state of the profile: